edsu/diary/README.md

 ---

+## 3/26/2023

+Today's excursion to *Northfield* with the *squodrons* was nothing short of delightful.
+We set out early, the *crisp* morning air filling our lungs with the sweet *sibnes* of a day teeming with potential.
+My excitement was evident in my *capering* steps, as I eagerly anticipated the adventures that awaited.
+The *captains* briefed us on the day's agenda, their *tone* serious and meticulous, ensuring our collective awareness of the *sequence* and *timer* for each task at hand.
+Indeed, *husbanding* our time and resources with care was one of the primary lessons they sought to instill in us.
+As the sky, like a great scroll *sealeth* itself, we found ourselves upon the most picturesque of *cops* – me, my *temps*, and my newfound allies ready to embrace the challenges to come.

+At the same time, there was an air of *retraction* in my giddiness, as thoughts of regret about *tendin* to my responsibilities at home weighed heavily on my conscience.
+Yet, the camaraderie and excitement of our *brandis* experience demanded my focus, and so with resolute determination, I cast off the shrouds of guilt, and *slashed* through the doubts that sought to anchor me to mundanity.
+In that moment, I knew that my immersion in the day's *prolegomena* was not only a balm for my weary soul but a stepping s*tone* to future growth, as invisible and intangible as it may seem.

 ## 3/24/2023

 Today I *tarried* with *friends* at our favorite *Atlantic* café.
 We spent hours discussing various topics, from the obscure *phobia* of a projectionist's *manikin* to the *buccaneering* spirit that pervades modern society.
 Our conversation delved into the meaning of *Lotze*'s philosophy and whether it could serve as a *buttress* to *uphold* the evolving moral code.
 As the sky gradually *waxeth* darker and the stars began to emerge, a sudden *protest* erupted outside, shaking the peaceful atmosphere.
 The crowd chanted against the *ordination* of *plebeians* onto positions in the *jury*, invoking a fierce debate among us.
 And there we were, huddled behind the *portiere*, as our sustained laughter filled the air.
 As I bid goodbye, I couldn't help but wonder how trapped we would be without the mental *enclosures* we all build to help cope with the chaos that life throws at us.
 An unspectacular *menu* item brought back those nostalgic memories from years ago when it was the usual order of newbie waiter that made our nights special.
 How life becomes a complex tête-à-tête is still a mystery.